createModule API

 Options

-Option Name | Required | Data Type | Description |
+| Option Name | Required | Data Type | Description |

-name | yes | string | Name used to identify reducer in the global state and format redux types. |
+| name | yes | string | Name used to identify reducer in the global state and format redux types. |

-initialState | yes | object | The initial reducer state |
+| initialState | yes | object | The initial reducer state |

-reducers | yes | object | Map of reducers.
+| reducers | yes | object | Map of reducers.
 Object values must be functions. |

-sagas | no | function | Sagas function (actions: any) => { [key: string]: SagaObject } |
+| sagas | no | function | Sagas function (actions: any) => { [key: string]: SagaObject } |

-takers | no | object|string|generator | Takers to be used.
-Can be a string that names a redux saga taker such as takeLatest .
-Can also be a generator function or map of { reducerName: takeLatest } or { takeLatest: ['reducerName'] } . |
+| takers | no | object|string|generator | Takers to be used.
+Can be a string that names a redux saga taker such as takeLatest.
+Can also be a generator function or map of { reducerName: takeLatest } or { takeLatest: ['reducerName'] }. |

 Actions Map

-property which is a map of functions to dispatch redux actions.
-Action functions have a type
+The resulting object from a createModule has an actions property which is a map of functions to dispatch redux actions.
+Action functions have a type property which returns the generated type.
+Take the following example:

-would have the following:
+slice.actions would have the following:

 Sagas

-.
+Finally, we can define sagas.
+This entire section assumes that you have a basic understand of redux sagas.
+The sagas option is a function with the signature (actions) => ({}).
 The returned value should be an object of key value pairs where keys are action types to be passed into redux saga effects, and value is either a generator function or configuration object.
 This option is the only option not required for creating a saga-slice module.

 info